Marty Bennett Brings the Party to Green Bay—Black Unicorns and Cow Sex Included

 “If I don’t like you,” Bennett says, “something’s probably wrong with you.
 I am who I am.”

 Bennett gets up, takes another table’s order and then follows Tressler upstairs, then downstairs into the brew room to see how the magic’s made.
 As Tressler details the process, Bennett quips that he expects to see Jason Statham somewhere behind these massive tanks and then pretends to fire a gun back at the actor.
 He also has a confession.
 The sweet smell of fermentation filling the air, Bennett reveals he doesn’t drink beer.
+Blasphemy, yes, he knows.
 He only knows the taste of it from Rob Gronkowski spilling a can all over his head during the Super Bowl parade.

 Near the beer tanks, he spots a bike, takes it for a spin and asks for a Sharpie to draw three goblin-like creatures on the bike’s basket.